 Here is a quick summary of my post to that thread:

 - Yes, you can have ACID with NoSQL!

 - Not having it means that the system didn’t consider the ‘Management System’ part of the DBMS in its original design

-- MarkLogic does this with Multi Version Concurrency Control (timestamp control over the cluster), shared nothing scale out (to simplify the updates and power truly parallelized query processing) and clusters to clusters to manage even the biggest data sets.
-And we’re happy to show anyone how we do it, here is a deep-dive a paper and an overview presentation on exactly what MarkLogic does under the hood.
+- MarkLogic does this with Multi-Version Concurrency Control (timestamp control over the cluster), shared-nothing scale out (to simplify the updates and power truly parallelized query processing) and clusters to clusters to manage even the biggest data sets.
+And we’re happy to show anyone how we do it, here is a deep-dive a paper on exactly what MarkLogic does under the hood.

 - This isn’t theory (or faith): some of the larger MarkLogic databases are a 1024 cluster that maintained performance as it scaled out and a 36-billion document database where a single document value update was reflected in the next search or query . . .
 Not to mention the 100s of MarkLogic-powered mission critical applications where people rely on data constancy to run their business.

 - Without ACID, transactions and data consistency in the database, creating and managing this functionality is left as an exercise for the developers.
 The results are plain to see for anyone whose LinkedIn update didn’t stick or Facebook posts come in randomly and in duplicate.
 And those are excellent, engineering-focused technology companies – just think about what’s going in places whose main business isn’t technology!